-If you don’t have both wealth and a vision for a sustainable future than you don’t really have anything.
+If you don’t have both wealth and a vision for a sustainable future then you don’t really have anything.

 So what am I going to do about it?

-My goal is to at least start talking about this through living it as much as I can.
+My goal is to at least start talking about this by living it as much as I can.

 I am already 60, so I won’t be around much longer (though 60 more years would be nice.)

 I wasted a lot of my life fighting depression and chasing after a lot of crap that didn’t make much sense and didn’t help anyone.

 I realize now that a lot of my sadness came from a sense of futility.
 I didn’t have the vision to see how to change things.